-- 29.1 Reception Phonics daily / reading 2x per week - 29.2 Year 1 Phonics / reading 2x per week, number bonds 1x per week, spellings 1x per week - 29.3 Year 2 -Reading 2x per week, number bonds 1x per week, spellings 1x per week, 1 piece writing/numeracy per week - 29.4 Year 3 & 4 Daily reading, Tables 1x per week, Spellings 1x per week - 29.5 Year 5 Daily reading, spellings, tables / Maths homework once a week - 29.6 Year 6 Daily reading, spellings, tables / Maths homework once a week .
-In the summer term 1 x 30 minute subject specific tasks per night. - 29.7 (Optional ATOM learning also available for Year 3 6)
+- 29.1 Reception Phonics daily / reading 2x per week - 29.2 Year 1 Phonics / reading 2x per week, number bonds 1x per week, spellings 1x per week - 29.3 Year 2 -Reading 2x per week, number bonds 1x per week, spellings 1x per week, 1 piece writing/numeracy per week - 29.4 Year 3 & 4 Daily reading, Tables 1x per week, Spellings 1x per week - 29.5 Year 5 Daily reading, spellings, tables / Atom learning practice is set in NV/V/English and maths. - 29.6 Year 6 Daily reading, spellings, tables / Atom learning practice is set in NV/V/English and maths. - 29.7 (Optional ATOM learning also available for Year 3) - 29.8 Years 7 & 8 2 x 30 minute subject specific tasks per night - 29.9 Prep will be put onto the TEAMS/or handed out by individual subject teachers - 29.10 Prep planning should be inseparable from curriculum planning. - 29.11 Prep tasks must have a clear relationship to classroom activity.

-- 29.8 Years 7 & 8 2 x 30 minute subject specific tasks per night - 29.9 Prep will be put onto the Google Classrooms/TEAMS/or handed out - 29.10 Prep planning should be inseparable from curriculum planning. - 29.11 Prep tasks must have a clear relationship to classroom activity. - 29.12 Prep should be set to match the time available and the abilities of the pupils (including those with special educational needs). - 29.13 Time should be set aside in lessons to set and explain Prep fully. - 29.14 Teachers should ensure that each child copies Prep into their Prep Diaries. - 29.15 Prep Diaries should be checked by Tutors daily/weekly (depending on the year group) so that they can monitor the Prep set for the group. - 29.16 Parents should be encouraged to sign Prep Diaries weekly.
-It is an effective way of involving them: to confirm that the work has been done; to check the amount of time spent; to indicate satisfaction with the range and quantity of work or to indicate any problems the child might have faced. - 29.17 Additional revision work is often set prior to exams. - 29.18 Holiday work may also be set for pupils in year 8 with upcoming exams.
+- 29.12 Prep should be set to match the time available and the abilities of the pupils (including those with special educational needs). - 29.13 Time should be set aside in lessons to set and explain Prep fully. - 29.14 Teachers should ensure that each child copies Prep into their Prep Diaries. - 29.15 Prep Diaries should be checked by Tutors daily/weekly (depending on the year group) so that they can monitor the Prep set for the group. - 29.16 Parents should be encouraged to sign Prep Diaries weekly.
+It is an effective way of involving them: to confirm that the work has been done; to check the amount of time spent; to indicate satisfaction with the range and quantity of work or to indicate any problems the child might have faced. - 29.17 Additional revision work is often set prior to exams. - 29.18 Holiday work may also be set for pupils in the senior years with upcoming exams.
 Subject teachers will provide a framework that the children can adopt to ensure structured preparation over a holiday period.